 The Tax Reform Act of 1969 brought about the separation of the Foundations and the Hearst Corporation.
 The Foundations received approximately $137 million from the Corporation in 1975.
 Both Foundations are independent private philanthropies operating separately from the Hearst Corporation.

 The two Foundations are managed as one entity, sharing the same funding guidelines, leadership and staff.
 Staff based in New York City reviews all proposals from organizations located east of the Mississippi River, and staff in the San Francisco office reviews those from organizations west of the Mississippi River.

-Since inception, the Foundations have made over 19,000 grants totaling more than $925 million.
-The current asset value of the Foundations is approximately $825 million.
+Since inception, the Foundations have made over 21,000 grants to nearly 6,000 organizations, totaling more than $1.2 billion in funds awarded.
+The current asset value of the Foundations is approximately $1 billion.